Reskilling? Here’s how to manage choice paralysis

-The number-one most in-demand job for 2020, anywhere in the world, is Artificial Intelligence Specialist.
+The number-one most in-demand job, anywhere in the world, is Artificial Intelligence Specialist.
 Businesses are recruiting AI Specialists for a wide range of projects, from designing crop-harvesting robots to modeling risk in finance.

 Element AI in Montreal estimates that in the United States, there are around 144,000 AI-related job openings but only about 26,000 developers and specialists looking for work.
 One reason may be that people who are, in fact, qualified for these jobs don’t realise they are.
 But that’s starting to change.

 “The most common jobs that AI Specialists held prior to labeling themselves with the title include ‘software engineer,’ ‘data scientist,’ ‘research assistant,’ and ‘data engineer,’” says Jonathan Vanion, writing for Fortune.
 “This suggests that people may be updating their job titles to include artificial intelligence, to put themselves in a better position to capitalise on the current AI boom.”

 This advice is gold: Call yourself what you want to be, not what you are, and you’ll grow into the role.
 After all, hiring managers often post unreasonable lists of qualifications that describe no real candidate.